-Since you will have a business phone, you will, as we said, automatically be listed in the classified section of your telephone book as a radio serviceman.
+- Since you will have a business phone, you will, as we said, automatically be listed in the classified section of your telephone book as a radio serviceman.
 This classified section is a real business-getter for servicemen, because it is the first place most people turn to when they want service.
 Just being listed there is helpful, but you will probably get considerably more business if you take at least a small display ad in that section.
-(The telephone company will be glad to help you write it.)

-Department of Department with circulars and direct mail advertising to find out whether they are profitable for you.
+(The telephone company will be glad to help you write it.) - The other forms of advertising are something you should consider only after you have made a fairly good start.
+You might experiment with circulars and direct mail advertising to find out whether they are profitable for you.
 When you are just starting out, or when you are entering a new territory, you may find that a free-inspection offer along the lines of the one shown in Fig. 1 will bring results.
 These offers can be printed on post cards and mailed to the people near your shop, or can be distributed from door to door.
 (If you distribute advertising matter from door-to-door, don't put it in the mail boxes.
 It is illegal for anyone but the postman to put anything in these boxes.)
 If you make such a free offer, be sure to limit it to a brief period-say two weeks or a month.
 Remember, it is purely an introductory offer; we do not advise you to give free inspection service as a regular thing.

-▶ If you are a good salesman, you may find it profitable to make a personal canvass of the neighborhood near your shop.
+If you are a good salesman, you may find it profitable to make a personal canvass of the neighborhood near your shop.
 If you attempt this, be sure to have a short sales talk prepared in advance; introduce yourself, say that you are starting a radio servicing business in the vicinity, and ask that you be allowed to fix the radio when it goes out of order.
 Be sure to leave a business card as a reminder of your name and address, since you will seldom get business at the moment you call.
 If the prospect will permit you to do so, place your card inside the back of the set where he can find it when the set needs servicing.
 Choose your canvassing time carefully; don't call around meal times, or at any time that the prospect seems to have company.